Medicare.gov

 Costs

-You pay nothing for these screenings if your doctor or other health care provider accepts assignment .
+You pay nothing if your health care provider accepts assignment .

 How often